-But that really demonstrates a confusion as to what the argument is.
-If there is such a thing as objective morality, it is not dependant on what people, or groups of people, believe.
+But that really demonstrates confusion as to what the argument is.
+If there is such a thing as objective morality, it is not dependent on what people, or groups of people, believe.
 And the argument is that there are objective morals.
 Not morals that all people agree on.

 This argument does not prove the existence of the God of the Bible.
 It only demonstrates the necessity of an eternal lawgiver whose nature becomes the basis for objective morality.
 This describes the God of the Bible.
-But it also describes many other potential gods.
+But it could also describe many other potential gods.

 The intent of this argument is to seek to remove an objection to the idea that God exists.
 And I believe that it does that very well.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.